 The common name of this plant alludes to the legend that the Crown of Thorns worn by Christ at the time of his crucifixion was made from the stem of this plant.
 Today, as a way of remembering the legend, the long stems are sometimes deliberately trained to grow in a crown-like shape.

-The sap in some species of the Crown of Thorns plant has been used for arrow poisons and to stupefy fish for capture.
-Crown of Thorns are not usually planted near stocked pool because the sap from broken roots can be fatal to fish.
-The common name for the family, Spurge, comes from the same root as purge or expurgate, alluding to its properties if taken internally.
-So despite its poisonous properties, in the past the sap has been used for medicinal purposes.
+The sap in some species of the plant has been used for arrow poisons and to stupefy fish for capture.
+Crown of Thorns is not usually planted near stocked pool because the sap from broken roots can be fatal to fish.
+The common name for the family, Spurge, comes from the same root as "purge" or "expurgate," alluding to its properties if taken internally.
+So, despite its poisonous properties, the sap has been used for medicinal purposes in the past.

 Even so, I love my Crown of Thorns and would recommend it to someone looking for a beautiful houseplant that is slow growing and easy to care for.

 My Recommendations to Care for a Crown of Thorns Plant

 I myself have not put much stock in recommended growing tips except the most basic: sun, shade, soil.
 I find a lot of plants are like individuals and have different needs and ideas of how they should be cared for.

 - Sun: I keep my Crown of Thorns in an east-facing window in my kitchen; it seems to love it there.
 My mother, however, keeps hers in a south-facing window in her front room.
 Both plants do just fine and bloom in both locations.

 - Soil: There is also a lot of controversy as to which is the proper way to care for certain plants.
 My Crown of Thorns is such an example.
 I had to trade the cactus soil for regular dirt as it would not hold enough moisture for my plant and was constantly drying out.